Skip to main content

 Overview

-The successful applicant will have a strong clinical background and interest in pursuing a career in clinical informatics and health IT.
-In addition to NIH training support, fellows will have the opportunity to work as faculty physicians in UCSD's two Emergency Departments (combined census of 61,000 annually with level 1 trauma center, four-year EM residency program and robust fellowship programs in Toxicology, Hyperbarics, Pediatric EM, EMS, Ultrasound, and Research).
-Advanced degrees, including Masters in Advanced Studies, are available and strongly encouraged as part of the two-year ACGME accredited training program.
-Opportunities to pursue a doctoral program are also available.
-The goal of the fellowship is to develop outstanding active clinical leaders with expertise in informatics and health IT.
+The DEM has a well-established four-year EM residency program and robust fellowship programs in Toxicology, Hyperbaric Medicine, Pediatric EM, EMS, Ultrasound, and Research.
+Advanced degrees, including Masters in Advanced Studies, and opportunities to pursue a doctoral program are also separately available, although typically not pursued within the 2-year CI fellowship.
+The goal of the fellowship is to develop outstanding active operational clinical leaders with expertise in informatics and health IT.

 For more information about the clinical informatics subspecialty, please visit the American Medical Informatics Association (AMIA) website.
-Other ACGME accredited programs can be found here.
+Other ACGME-accredited programs can be found here.

 Program Leadership